lollipopman/bash-ini-builtin-blog-post/README.md

     their utility?

-The second possibility rings the most true to me, I would love to see innovation and improvement on the use and distribution of Bash builtins, bring your ideas!
+The second possibility rings the most true to me, I would love to see innovation and improvement on the use and distribution of Bash builtins.
+Ideally you could enable your builtins and they would be fetched along with your main script and packed into a single binary, perhaps something akin to [ruby-packer](https://github.com/pmq20/ruby-packer) but for Bash.
+Bring your ideas!

 ## Further Reading